LogPRose/NoteConverter/README.md

 ## Features

 - **PDF Text Extraction**: Extract text content from files.
-- **Searchable Content**: Convert scanned or image-based PDFs into searchable text.
+- **Searchable Content**: Convert scanned documents or image-based files into searchable text.
 - **File Conversion**: Converts files to .txt for easy of editing or further processing.

 ## Installation